 “I ended up refusing to sign the return.”

-2. The security system with real bite
+2. A security system with real bite

 One Texas CPA had a client whose security expenses for his rental properties seemed a tad too high but wrote them off as the cost for installing automated systems at each location.